Clyde0513/quantum_for_portfolio_optimization/README.md

 This project demonstrates a quantum approach to portfolio optimization using Variational Quantum Eigensolver (VQE) with QAOA ansatz and PennyLane.
 The implementation achieves competitive performance with classical methods while demonstrating  constraint satisfaction capabilities.
 This is a Hackathon for Wiser's Project 2: Quantum for Portfolio Optimization.

+## Team Information
-Team Name: Team Super(Position)
+- Team Name: Team Super(Position)
-Clyde Villacrusis: gst-RGv39A8K2CxnOWG
+- Clyde Villacrusis: gst-RGv39A8K2CxnOWG
-Sanskriti Shindadkar:
+- Sanskriti Shindadkar: gst-WbZV2NEGnMyfSje

 ## Overview